-It’s an understatement to say that 2020 has been a tumultuous year.
-Nearly every business has felt the pandemic’s economic effects, and many have faced natural disasters (such as hurricanes, tornadoes, and wildfires).
+It’s an understatement to say the last few years have been tumultuous.
+Nearly every business has felt the pandemic’s economic effects, and many have faced natural disasters such as hurricanes, tornadoes, draughts, and wildfires.

 Not all businesses have been as blessed, though.
-According to FEMA (Federal Emergency Management Agency), roughly 40 to 60 percent of businesses never reopen after a disaster.
-Moreover, 90 percent of smaller companies fail within a year unless they can resume operations within five days following a disaster.
+According to FEMA (Federal Emergency Management Agency), roughly 40% to 60% of businesses never reopen after a disaster.
+Moreover, 90% of smaller companies fail within a year unless they can resume operations within five days following a disaster.

 Planning for emergencies can mean the difference between rebounding from a disaster and closing your doors permanently.
 Below, you’ll find some suggestions to guide you through creating an emergency preparedness checklist that can help you keep your business up and running during and after a disaster strikes.

-1. Review the Types of Disasters and Emergencies You Should Prepare For
+1. Review the Types of Emergencies You Should Prepare For

 Some emergencies, such as data breaches, fire, and pandemics, pose a risk to all businesses.
 Others, such as earthquakes and hurricanes, primarily jeopardize companies in certain geographic locations or that operate in a certain way.
 Your first step in emergency preparedness is to identify the risks that your business might face.
 If you aren’t sure what poses a real threat to your company, consider consulting a disaster preparedness specialist for guidance.